 I’ve been using online marketplaces like Craigslist and eBay for years to sell stuff I don’t need anymore.
 It’s a great way to make some extra cash and reduce clutter.
 I’m always surprised by what people think is still valuable.
 The biggest downfall to Craigslist is that there are a ton of scammers out there just waiting to grab your personal information.

 In this post, I’m compiling all of the scams that I come across.
 Many people, especially the elderly, get taken advantage of.
 So it’s important to be able to spot a scam or search for it on Google if you think something is suspicious.

-- Scammer trying to break into your Google account (code)
+- Scammer trying to impersonate you (code)

 - Scammer trying to get your email address

 - Scammer trying to use a cashier’s check

 - Tips to stay safe on Craigslist